SDC-Fall-2025/Team-17-Project/.github/README.md

 # Task Manager

 This is the `bip/task-manager` branch.
-The "bip" stands for "Branch of Interest-worthy".
+The "bip" stands for "Branch of Interest-worthy Project".
 Task Manager received 2 votes as of Monday, tying with "Minecraft with Computer Vision" and second to "Club Radar" at 3 votes.

 Merge this branch into master if we ultimately decide to go for this project.